swedenconnect/signservice/docs/what-is.md

 ## Signing flow

-A significant advantage with this model where the signer has no persistent relationship with the signature service, is that the signature service can be made invisible to the signer and integrated into the service provider.
-This creates a natural service context where the service provider is responsible for the complete user experience of the signing process and the identity provider is responsible for the authentication and commitment process.
+A significant advantage with this model where the signer has no persistent relationship with the Signature Service, is that the Signature Service can be made invisible to the signer and integrated into the service provider.
+This creates a natural service context where the Service Provider is responsible for the complete user experience of the signing process and the Identity Provider is responsible for the authentication and commitment process.
 This provides a natural and logical signature process as illustrated by the following example:

 **Signing tax declaration user experience:**